Split Testing in Direct Mail Marketing

 How do we know if our campaigns are going to be effective?

-Split testing is the process of measuring the results of two pieces of advertising which promote the same product or service.
-The difference between the test pieces can be subtle (different font color/sizes) or complex (two completely different looking campaigns).
+Split testing is the process of comparing the outcomes of two distinct advertisements that promote the same product or service.
+The variations between the tested items can range from minor details, such as different font colors or sizes, to more substantial differences involving completely different campaign designs.

-After creating their direct mail postcards, they send 500 to Group A and another 500 to Group B, and repeat the mailing process every week for 8 weeks.
+After creating their direct mail postcards, agents will send 500 to Group A and another 500 to Group B and repeat the mailing process every week for eight weeks.
+This process allows agents to easily identify the most effective direct mail campaign.

 Unlike a website or Google Ad campaign, where click-through rates are easily measured, direct mail presents a different challenge.
 In the days of print-only advertisements, a unique phone number for each test campaign was the easiest way to determine which campaign would generate the most prospective leads.

-The utilization of two different phone numbers is still an effective strategy, and far less expensive than it would have been 20 years ago.
-When split-testing, one number can be the agent’s cell phone, and the other can be a Google Voice phone number, which can be setup for free with the same area code and even include a voicemail greeting.
+Utilizing two different phone numbers is still an effective strategy and far less expensive than it would have been 20 years ago.
+When split testing, one number can be the agent’s cell phone, and the other can be a Google Voice phone number, which can be set up for free with the same area code and even include a voicemail greeting.

-A common occurrence, especially for real estate agencies who are just getting started, that two different campaigns achieve zero results.
-The key is to not be discouraged, figure out where the next campaign can be improved, and try again.
+It is common for two different campaigns to achieve zero results, especially for real estate agencies that are just getting started.
+The key is not to be discouraged, to figure out where the next campaign can be improved, and to try again.
 Above all else, it is essential to stay consistent throughout the process.

-However, once you create that polished direct mail postcard that gets the phone ringing consistently, you can ramp up the scale with confidence.
+However, once you create that polished direct mail postcard that consistently gets the phone ringing, you can ramp up the scale with confidence.

 Have you produced a split-tested direct mail campaign?
-What was the experience like?
+If so, what was your experience like?
 Let us know in the comments below.

 Our Latest Blogs